melissa-flores/Personal-Webpage/index.md

 ### Projects
 <details>
 <summary> Flight Delay Prediction </summary>
     <p>As a fellow at the Data Science 4 All / Women Program, I worked to predict flight delays using neural networks.
-I'm working on improving the prediction and will share my results here.</p>
+I'm working on improving the prediction and will share my results here.
-    <a href="https://github.com/drewrya/DS4A---Team-16"> See our team's work here. </a>
+    <a href="https://github.com/drewrya/DS4A---Team-16"> See our team's work here. </a> </p>
   </details>

 <details>